Mepkaz01/Project1.github.io/README.md

 Friday 5/7: Presentation Day!

 What would you do differently?

 What are you most proud of?

 What would you do next?

 How did you plan your project?

 What did you learn?

-Some new cool functionality I learned during this project and I know it will be very useful in the future:
+Some new cool functionality and properties I learned during this project and I know it will be very useful in the future:

 daataset property = provides read/write access to a custom data attribute to allow exchange of information. localStorage = allows to save key/value pairs in a web browser.
 Data will not be deleted when the browser is closed. backface-visibility = CSS propery sets if the back face of an element is visilbe or not (choice between visible or hidden) to user upon page load. transform = CSS property lets you rotate, scale, skew or translate an element. transition = CSS property enables to define the transition between two states of an element.
 Choices: transition property, transition duration, transition timing, transtion delay